-The county departments of social services may contract with other public agencies or private nonprofit or for-profit agencies for provision of services under conditions described at https://www.ncdhhs.gov/divisions/social-services/county-staff-information/budget-information.
+The county departments of social services may contract with other public agencies or private nonprofit or for-profit agencies for provision of services under conditions described at Budget Information.
 Adult Placement Services and Foster Care Services for Adults cannot be purchased and must be provided only by the county departments of social services.
 Protective Services for Adults and Protective Services for Children, which are the legally mandated responsibility of county departments of social services, cannot be purchased.